hilschernetiotedge/netFIELD-extension-linux/README.md

 * remote web sessions to a specific single configurable ip address and port that is reachable within an onboarded device's network scope
 * configuration of a set of ip addresses and ports within an onboarded device's network scope being forwarded to remote IP locations over the netFIELD cloud back-end API

-After the first device onboarding process, the device will deny any aforementioned remote functions.
-To generally enable them, modify the file `/etc/gateway/settings.json` by changing the value in the key `"remote-access"` from value "off" to value "on."
-A reboot of your device may be required to take effect.
+After the first device onboarding process, the device will automatically enable aforementioned remote functions.
+To generally disable them, run the installation script with `--disable-remote-access` flag or modify the file `/etc/gateway/settings.json` by changing the value in the key `"remote-access"` from value "on" to value "off" (in this case, a reboot of your device may be required to take effect).

 ### Licenses